 One of the most remarkable properties of the QSP framework is its ability to construct quantum circuits that implement a desired polynomial transformation on the eigenvalues of an operator.

-The inverse of this principle is also true: given a target polynomial $M(a)$, there exists a corresponding set of QSP phase angles $ \boldsymbol{\Phi}$ such that the transformation $M(a)$ can be exactly represented as $\langle 0 | U_{\boldsymbol{\Phi},a} | 0 \rangle$.
-This principle is formalized in Theorem~1 (Quantum Signal Processing) of Ref.~\cite{martyn2021grand}, which states that the QSP sequence $U_{\boldsymbol{\Phi}, a}$ generates a matrix elements, expressible via polynomial function of $a$:
+The inverse of this principle is also true: given a target polynomial $M(a)$, there always exists a corresponding set of QSP phase angles $ \boldsymbol{\Phi}$ such that the transformation $M(a)$ can be exactly represented as $\langle 0 | U_{\boldsymbol{\Phi},a} | 0 \rangle$.
+This principle is formalized in Theorem~1 (Quantum Signal Processing) of Ref.~\cite{martyn2021grand}, which states that the QSP sequence $U_{\boldsymbol{\Phi}, a}$ generates a matrix elements, expressible via a polynomial function of $a$:

-For this construction to hold, the polynomials $ M(a) $ and $ Q(a) $ must satisfy several conditions.
-The degree of the polynomial $ M(a) $ must be at most $ d $ and the degree of $ Q(a) $ must be at most $ (d-1)$.
-The polynomials must also exhibit parity relationships with the degree $ d $, and a normalization condition must ensure the unitarity of the resulting transformation.
-Moreover, for any polynomials $M(a)$ and $Q(a)$ satisfying the feasibility conditions, such a sequence of phase angles $ \boldsymbol{\Phi}$ always exists.
+For this construction to hold, the desired $ M(a)$ and complementary $ Q(a)$ polynomials must satisfy several conditions.
+The degree of the polynomial $ M(a) $ must be at most $ d $ and the degree of the polynomial $ Q(a) $ must be at most $ (d-1)$.
+These polynomials must also exhibit parity relationships with the degree $ d $, and a normalization condition must ensure the unitarity of the resulting transformation.